34th IAWM Search for New Music by Women Composers

 The name of the composer (author) submitted in the registration process will be shielded from the judges.
 Please make sure no identifying data is attached to the submitted files, other than the title of the piece.

-Additional file instruction Track information, especially composer or artist name, needs to be removed from your MP3 files.
+Additional file instructions Track information, especially composer or artist name, needs to be removed from your MP3 files.
 You can use iTunes or another mp3 player to edit the track information, also called metadata.

 Submit your audio or video as the EasyChair “attachment”.
+Submitting audio or video is optional, but recommended.

 You must be a member of IAWM when the Coordinator receives your submission.
 For current members, remember that the membership year begins January 1.
 Please check that your dues are up-to-date for this year.